 How to get to Turtle Island?

 As turtle island is part of a highly protected marine park, there are only a limited number of visitors allowed on the island per day.
 Therefore, you cant just rock up or catch a boat there, you need to book a tour.
 There are a few tour companies that run a monopoly on the tours, however, their websites are a bit hard to navigate.
 I found the best way to book was to email them, they will then send you a secure booking link.
+For more information on how to integrate Turtle Island into your itinerary, check out my Ultimate Sabah, Borneo Itinerary on a Budget post!

 This is the company I went with: LINK